“The important work of moving the world forward does not wait to be done by perfect men”

 - Not being satisfied with the tightness of the lids on the boxes he used for storage, he designed his own and called up the local box manufacturers with the dimensions.
 His box is still in production.

-If you haven’t realised yet, Kubrick was a massive perfectionist.
+If you haven’t realized yet, Kubrick was a massive perfectionist.
 And similar to the previous examples on the problems with perfectionism, Kubrick’s immersion into the depressing world of World War II, for Wartime Lies, had costs far and beyond the realm of work.

-His wife Christiana, in Jon Ronson’s documentary Stanley Kubrick’s Boxes recalled, “This was a very dark time period for Stanley… he became depressed’ and would often ‘sit in the corner and sob.”
+His wife Christiana, in Jon Ronson’s documentary Stanley Kubrick’s Boxes, recalled, “This was a very dark time period for Stanley… he became depressed’ and would often ‘sit in the corner and sob.”

 Unbeknownst to Kubrick, another filmmaker was working on a project with similar themes to Wartime Lies.
 During the last two years of Kubrick’s pre-production, ending in 1993, Steven Spielberg, researched, directed, edited, and released a film called Schindler’s List.
 It went on to win seven Academy Awards including the coveted Best Film and Best Director.